Charlie Blackmon Player Props: Rockies vs. Brewers

-The Colorado Rockies and Charlie Blackmon, who went 2-for-3 with a double and two RBI last time in action, take on Eric Lauer and the Milwaukee Brewers at Coors Field, Wednesday at 8:40 PM ET.
+After going 1-for-4 with a home run and an RBI in his most recent game, Charlie Blackmon and the Colorado Rockies take on the Milwaukee Brewers (who will hand the ball to Wade Miley) at 3:10 PM ET on Thursday.

-He had two hits (going 2-for-3 with a double and two RBI) in his most recent appearance against the Diamondbacks.
+He hit a home run while going 1-for-4 in his most recent game against the Brewers.

 Charlie Blackmon Game Info & Props vs. the Brewers